This tutorial explains how to fill an empty area with a Quilt fill pattern. It is also possible to fill color areas of a converted background image.

 19. Regular fill pattern with custom elements from Font Engine rotated randomly (angle 360 deg)

-8 - There is special element "Boundary" in the list, which is dynamically changed, based on boundary of filled area (or its cavity) (Picture No. 20).
+8 - There is a special element "Boundary" in the list, which is dynamically changed based on the boundary of the filled area (or its cavity) (Picture No. 20).

 20. Regular fill pattern with "Boundary" element and 8 mm bounce